Search for Articles

 4.3 Comments on the Revision

 The reviewers provide comments on what should be modified

-5.2 If it is difficult to make a decision on acceptance or rejection based on the opinions of the editorial board members in charge only, it will be reported to the chief editor and a decision on acceptance or rejection will be made.
+5.2 If it is difficult to make a decision on acceptance or rejection based on the opinions of the editor/ editorial board members in charge only, it will be reported to the chief editors and a decision on acceptance or rejection will be made.

 Decision on the result of the assessment shall be made as follows.